Scripter17/url-cleaner/README.md

 - If no   cleanings work and none fail, returns 0.
 This only applies if no URLs are provided.
 - If no   cleanings work and some fail, returns 1.
 - If some cleanings work and none fail, returns 0.
 - If some cleanings work and some fail, returns 2.
+This only applies if multiple URLs are provided.

 ## Panic policy